music-encoding/sibmei/ExportHandlers.md

 * ...

-Only the tag name is required, all other entries are optional.
+Only the tag name is required, all other arguments are optional.

 (`@Element()` and `@Attrs()` are actually aliases for `CreateSparseArray()` and `CreateDictionary()`, respectively.
 They are introduced to make the code for templates a little more semantic and a little terser.)